quintanar401/qll/README.md

 expression: expression "++" | "++" expression | expresion "*" expression | expresion "+" expression | NUMBER
 ```
 The subrules will be renamed and reodered to eliminate the left recursion and ambiguity.
 You must ensure:
-* All subrules with the left or right recursion must be listed explicitly (end or start with the rule name) in one rule
+* All subrules with the left or right recursion must be listed explicitly (end or start with the rule name) in one rule.
 * Subrules must appear in the desc order of priority (add at the end, mult at the start and etc).
 Non recursive subrules can appear anywhere but there must be at least 1 such rule.
 * All operations with the same priority must be put in one subrule.
 * For actions keep in mind that the final rules will look like `expression+2 ("+" expression+3)*` or `expr+2 ("=" expr+2)?` (left and right assoc).
 I'd recommend to inspect .ll.R to ensure that they are ok.